iotcomms/iotcomms-react-webrtc-example/README.md

 #npm install
 #npm start
 ```
 The demo application takes domain, userid, password and destination URL parameters.
 Note!
 You must use ```encodeURIComponent()``` to encode these values before putting them as parameters.

-For example
+For example:

 http://localhost:3000/?userid=myuser&domain=sip.sipdomain.com&password=encodedpassword&destination=user%40sip.sipdomain.com

 Caution!
-The user of URL parameters for password and userid is for development and test purpose only!
-Dont do this in production.
+The use of URL parameters for password and userid is for development and test purpose only!
+Don't do this in production.

-The relevant source code example is App.js found in the src directory.
+The relevant source code example is found in App.js in the src directory.

 *This project is sponsored by [iotcomms.io](https://iotcomms.io).*